Top 10 highest-paid football players in the world for 2021 – who earns the most?

 The 32-year-old striker shows no signs of slowing down and is the Bundesliga's all-time leading foreign goalscorer.

-Bayern Munich fork out £17.5m per season for Lewandowski’s services – and he’s big on social media with 3.9m TikTok followers.
+Bayern Munich fork out a hefty chunk of their wage bill per season for Lewandowski's services – and he's a big draw on social media with 3.9m TikTok followers.

 It's fair to say the Welsh superstar has suffered a fall from grace in recent years.